kjd/idna/README.rst

     $ python setup.py install

-This library works with Python 2.7 and Python 3.4 or later.
+This library works with Python 3.4 or later.
+Earlier versions support Python 2 - use "idna<3" in your requirements file if you need this.

 Usage